Gipscomm-Energy-G-Analysis/G-analysis-public/docs/Workflow.md

     3.3 Write tests for functions and/or
         properties in reference to the given issue

-4. Add time estimate to the issue
+4. Add time estimate and 'statement of approach' to the issue

-    4.1 The time estimate should be added by using the 'Effort' property of an issue...
+    4.1 Post the 'statement of approach' to discussion

+    4.2 Post the time estimate to discussion

 5. Use one or more testing styles of your choice like...